julianperrott/WowClassicGrindBot/README.md

 * "not BagItem:19007:1" - Must have a lesser Healthstone in the bag https://classic.wowhead.com/item=19007
 * "not BagItem:6265:3"- Must not have 3 soulshards in the bag.

+#### Form requirements

+If the character must be - in or not - the specified `Form` use this requirement.
+Useful to determine when to switch Form for the given situation.

+It has the format Form:[Form]

+e.g.
+* "Form:Druid_Bear - Must be in `Druid_Bear` form
+* "not Form:Druid_Cat" - Shoudn't be in `Druid_Cat` form

 #### Buff / Debuff

 Allow requirements about what buffs you have or the target has to be evaluated.